Computational cognitive science - Spring 2026

 Office hours: Default is in person, but email us to request zoom if need be.

-Summary: This course surveys the leading computational frameworks for understanding human intelligence and cognition.
-Both psychologists and data scientists are working with increasingly large quantities of human behavioral data.
-Computational cognitive modeling aims to understand behavioral data and the mind and brain, more generally, by building computational models of the cognitive processes that produce the data.
-This course introduces the goals, philosophy, and technical concepts behind computational cognitive modeling.
+Summary: Computational cognitive science aspires to understand the mind and brain by building computational models of the hidden cognitive processes that give rise to observable behavior.
+This course introduces the goals, philosophy, and technical concepts behind computational cognitive science.

-The lectures cover artificial neural networks (deep learning), reinforcement learning, Bayesian modeling, model comparison and fitting, classification, probabilistic graphical models, and program induction.
-Modeling examples span a broad set of psychological abilities including learning, categorization, language, memory, decision-making, and reasoning.
+The lectures cover modeling techniques including artificial neural networks (deep learning), reinforcement learning, Bayesian modeling, model comparison and fitting, classification, probabilistic graphical models, and program induction.
+The psychological applications span a broad set of psychological abilities including learning, categorization, language, memory, decision-making, and social interaction.
 The homework assignments include examining and implementing the models surveyed in class.
 Students will leave the course with a richer understanding of how computational modeling advances cognitive science, how cognitive science can inform research in machine learning and AI, and how to fit and evaluate cognitive models to understand behavioral data.

 Please note that this syllabus is not final and there may be further adjustments.